Demion Clinco

 Demion Clinco is an American politician, historic preservationist, philanthropist, and business leader from the state of Arizona.
-Clinco's social innovation included reestablishing the Tucson Historic Preservation Foundation in 2008 and launching Tucson Modernism Week in 2012 and work in the higher-education sector.
+Clinco's social innovation included reestablishing the Tucson Historic Preservation Foundation in 2008 and launching Tucson Modernism Week in 2012 and working in the higher-education sector.
 A member of the Democratic Party, Clinco served in the Arizona House of Representatives, as a member for the second district until 2015.
 In December 2015 Clinco was appointed to the Governing Board of Pima Community College.
 Clinco was elected in 2016 to serve a full term and in January 2018 was elected chairman of the college's Governing Board.
 Under Clinco's leadership the college initiated large-scale bond projects focusing on workforce development and career technical education.
 During this period the college underwent a significant educational and physical transformation with the construction of major buildings including Centers of Excellence in applied technology, advanced manufacturing, automotive, aviation, and allied health.
 In 2019 Clinco relaunched and led the reorganization of the Arizona Association of Community College Trustees serving as the president.
 Clinco has served on numerous local, statewide, national and international boards.